 This official rollout began in 2016 and was originally supposed to see over 50 million smart meters installed in 30 million homes by the end of 2020.

-In September last year, it was announced that this deadline would be pushed back to 2024 to give the government more time to complete the upgrade.
+In June this year, it was announced that this deadline would be pushed back to 2025 to give the government more time to complete the upgrade.

 Why did the government begin rolling out smart meters?